-Managing your passwords can be messy and complicated however, making use of a Password Manager can free you from the mess while keeping a high degree of security.
+Managing your passwords is messy and complicated however, making use of a Password Manager can free you from the mess while keeping a high degree of security.
 If you are still using the same password for everything (like sunshine, princess, monkey or god-forbid admin) then you are putting yourself in danger of being hacked, your personal data stolen, and possible financial ruin.
 It is more important than ever to secure your personal and financial data, and using a Password Manager is the best way to go.
 There are a few important points we must address first, so let’s get started!

 Choosing a good password